Menu

 Pagan Leadership Institute Presenters

-Rev. Selena Fox (she/her)
+Rev. Selena Fox

-Selena Fox is Senior Minister of Circle Sanctuary and among the founders of Pagan Spirit Gathering.
+Rev. Selena Fox (she/her) is Senior Minister of Circle Sanctuary and among the founders of Pagan Spirit Gathering.
 Selena is a teacher, ritualist, writer, chant-crafter, podcaster, chaplaincy administrator, interfaith networker, life passages guide, and spiritual psychotherapist.
 Selena has a MS in counseling and does consultations, readings, and counseling by zoom and telephone with clients of many paths and places.
 Selena hosts a monthly podcast, Circle of Nature, and presents workshops and rituals via in person and virtual gatherings across the USA and internationally.
 She is author of Goddess Communion and other works, and also shares some of her rituals, meditations, chants, photos, and other creations through social media.
 Selena is a Pagan civil rights and religious freedom activist and is Executive Director of Lady Liberty League.
 Selena is an environmentalist and founder of Circle Sanctuary Nature Preserve and its Circle Cemetery, a national Pagan burying ground and one of the first Green cemeteries in North America.
 Selena has been active in interfaith and social justice endeavors since the 1960s and serves on the national Faith Advisory Council of Americans United for Separation of Church and on the Board of Wisconsin Faith Voices of Justice.
 Selena is founder of the Circle Craft tradition which blends together ancient and contemporary Pagan folkways, multicultural Animism, HedgeWitchery, and Nature Spirituality.

-Rev. Jake (they/them)
+Rev. Jake

-Rev. Jake holds an MDiv in Urban Ministry and has provided spiritual care and leadership for over 30 years.
+Rev. Jake (they/them) holds an MDiv in Urban Ministry and has provided spiritual care and leadership for over 30 years.
 Their work also includes developing vanguard harm reduction services for people experiencing homelessness and/or involved in sex trading, managing a residential treatment unit, chaplaincy in a psychiatric hospital, providing training on a wide array of cultural competency and evidence-based practice topics, and direct public action on a wide range of justice issues.
 They are an earnest student of Nonviolent Communication, a Certified Naturalist, and an avid devotee of vegan nutritional and homeopathic / naturopathic healing.
 They founded and co-coordinate the Social Justice Center, the Magenta Luncheon, and several other programs at PSG, and serve on the MTP Coordinating team.

-Rev. Minerva (she/her)
+Rev. Minerva Duggan

-Reverend Minerva (she/her) is the Admissions Coordinator, Practicum Coordinator, and Portfolio Coordinator for Circle Sanctuary’s Ministry Training Program (MTP).
+Rev. Minerva (she/her) is the Admissions Coordinator, Practicum Coordinator, and Portfolio Coordinator for Circle Sanctuary’s Ministry Training Program (MTP).
 She was ordained in 2019 after completing the MTP herself.
 She teaches, occasionally, and serves as a mentor when called upon to do so.
 She is dedicated to the continual improvement of the program and to the success of MTP Students.
-Minerva is also the Assistant Director Circle’s Lady Liberty League.
-LLL is a group of volunteers who assist Pagans in handling situations when their constitutional right to practice their faith has been violated.
-Minerva has been working with LLL for nine years.

 In addition to the above, Rev. Minerva serves the Circle community in other ways.
 She has coordinated events at Circle.
 She was an area (gate) coordinator at the Pagan Spirit Gathering for 12 years.
 She was a volunteer team lead for cemetery work at Circle’s green cemetery.
 Rev. Minerva participates in interfaith work offering a Pagan voice to others at faith-based events.